A Korean Odyssey

 A Korean Odyssey (Korean: 화유기; RR: Hwayugi) is a South Korean fantasy television series starring Lee Seung-gi, Cha Seung-won, Oh Yeon-seo, Lee Hong-gi, and Jang Gwang.
 Written by the Hong sisters, the drama is a modern spin-off of the Chinese classic 16th-century novel Journey to the West.
 It aired on tvN starting December 23, 2017, every Saturday and Sunday at 21:00 (KST).

 Synopsis

 In 2017, Son Oh-gong (Lee Seung-gi) and Woo Ma-wang (Cha Seung-won) are in conflict with each other as they look for a true light in a dark world where evil thrives.
 From there, Son Oh-gong is bound to his protective role towards Jin Seon-mi (Oh Yeon-seo), the little girl he had met years ago.
 Having made a contract with Seon-mi 25 years ago, entitling her to seek help from Son Oh-gong whenever she calls him in exchange for letting him free, the two meet again in a fateful encounter.
+From there, Son Oh Gong is bound to his protective role towards Seon Mi, the little girl he had met years ago.